klsharp06/comp2850-hci-starter/README.md

 ---

-**Questions?** See module staff on Minerva or check lab documentation in parent repository.
+**Questions?** See module staff in lab or check md-book documentation in parent repository.